ASerfozo/Data_Visualization_in_R/README.md

 This is the Data Visualization repository of Attila Serfozo including dashboards and visuals using Tableau, R and Shiny.

-Tableau Dashboards can be found at my Tableau Public profile: https://public.tableau.com/profile/attila.serfozo#!/
+Tableau Dashboards can be found at my [Tableau Public profile](https://public.tableau.com/profile/attila.serfozo#!/).

 #### Data Visualization 1 - Introduction to Tableau
 - Task 1 coffee quality is a two paged dashboard about the Coffee Quality Institute coffee rankings.